Aliases for CD69 Gene

 GeneCards Summary for CD69 Gene

 CD69 (CD69 Molecule) is a Protein Coding gene.
-Diseases associated with CD69 include Coccidioidomycosis and Peritonitis.
-Among its related pathways are Kit receptor signaling pathway and B Cell Development Pathways.
-GO annotations related to this gene include calcium ion binding and carbohydrate binding.
-An important paralog of this gene is CLEC2L.
+Diseases associated with CD69 include Coccidioidomycosis and Eosinophilic Pneumonia.
+Among its related pathways are Hematopoietic Stem Cells and Lineage-specific Markers and Kit receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and carbohydrate binding.
+An important paralog of this gene is CLEC2A.

 Involved in lymphocyte proliferation and functions as a signal transmitting receptor in lymphocytes, natural killer (NK) cells, and platelets.